BartekJimenez/wordstreamApp/docs/readme.md

 # WordStream App

-WordStream App is an app that takes json data from WordStream and parses the geo_location data.
+WordStream App is an app that takes json data from WordStream and parses the geo_locations data.

 ## Installation